Installing ONLYOFFICE Workspace Community using additional script parameters

 -ms, --makeswapmake swap filetrue|falsefalse

-This parameter allows to create a 6 Gb swap file.
+This parameter creates a 6 GB swap file.
 By default, the true value is specified, therefore you do not need to specify this parameter when running the script.
 The swap file will be created automatically.

 Example